entity-framework-configuracion-dbcontext

 • 4 min

-In this tutorial, we will explore the DBContext, object that represents the central component of Entity Framework and acts as a bridge between our .NET application and the underlying database.
+In this tutorial, we will explore the DBContext, object, which represents the core component of Entity Framework and acts as a bridge between our .NET application and the underlying database.

-The DBContext is the main class that allows us to interact with the database without writing SQL directly, providing the methods to perform read, write, update, and delete operations on data.
+The DBContext is the main class that allows us to interact with the database without writing SQL directly, providing methods to perform data read, write, update, and delete operations.

-• Allows defining the data model using DbSet<T> properties
+• Allows defining the data model through DbSet<T> properties

 • Manages connections with the database

-• Offers methods to manage the lifecycle of entities
+• Provides methods to manage the lifecycle of entities

-In other words, it is the most important class and the core of Entity Framework, as it allows us to interact with the database without the need to write SQL manually.
+In other words, it is the most important class and the core of Entity Framework, as it is the one that allows us to interact with the database without the need to write SQL manually.

 To use the DbContext class, we typically create a class that inherits from it, in which we define which tables (entities) will be associated with our database.

-• We will define properties of type DbSet<T>, which represent the tables in the database.
+• We will define properties of type DbSet<T>, which represent tables in the database.

-• Each DbSet<T> allows interaction with the associated table, where T is the type of the entity (for example, User or Product).
+• Each DbSet<T> allows interaction with the associated table, where T is the entity type (for example, User or Product).

 Let’s see it with an example,